 Through study and action, through deep relationship with Palestinians fighting for their own liberation, and through our own understanding of Jewish safety and self determination, we have come to see that Zionism was a false and failed answer to the desperately real question many of our ancestors faced of how to protect Jewish lives from murderous antisemitism in Europe.

-This is not to say that truth cannot come from a margin.
-It is only to say that the margin is its own special place on the social and political scene.
-No doubt, the statement will court gentile progressives on the anti-Zionist left, and we already see how, in those quarters, JVP represents the good Jews.
+At some point it was decided to close off the conversation in and with the Jewish community.
+To point this out is not to say that truth cannot come from a margin.
+It is only to say that the margin is its own special place on the social and political spectrum.
+No doubt, the statement will court Palestinian activists and gentile progressives on the anti-Zionist left.
 But to what ultimate end?
-What the statement reveals is a world-view according to which Jewish political interests and safety follow and are made to hinge upon the struggle for a view of Palestinian liberation that is at fundamental and uncompromising odds with Zionism as a political movement and with Jewish life in the State of Israel.
+What the statement reveals is a world-view according to which Jewish political interests and safety follow and are made to hinge upon the struggle for a view of Palestinian liberation that is fundamental and uncompromising, and at odds with Zionism as a political movement and with Jewish life in the State of Israel.
 For JVP, Palestine comes first.

 And the Jews?
 The JVP statement represents a kind of Jewish political positioning on the activist left, one that does not start with a statement of Jewish difference, and which looks to others for confirmation.
 The JFREJ statement on anti-Semitism, about which you can read here, was positioned on a more clearly articulated sense of a Jewish political perspective and brought far more nuance to the discussion of Zionism and Israel.
 Or compare the JVP statement in light of this discussion at Jewish Currents, which you can read here, concerning the deep cultural particularities that drove Yiddish anarchism in its heyday.
 Closing off discussion in the Jewish community and deciding to do so very much under the gentile progressive gaze, the JVP statement against Zionism is something else.